 If you have more than one Google account—for example, a private Gmail email address and another for work—you may have wondered whether you can use them simultaneously on your Android phone.
-Yes, you can, and I’ll show you how to set them up.
+Yes, you can, and I’ll show you how to set them up so you can manage multiple Google accounts in one profile.

 All instructions below reflect the process on Android 8.1 (Oreo).
 For screenshots, we’ve used a OnePlus 5T running OxygenOS 5.1.3.
 The steps should be similar to stock Android.